 - Plant resistant cultivars.
 Cultivars of A. stolonifera with moderate levels of resistance are available.
-Planting a mixture of bentgrass with fine-fescues also may reduce disease severity.
+Planting a mixture of bentgrass with Poa or fine fescues also may reduce disease severity.

-- Make light, frequent applications of fertilizer to compensate for root damage.
+- Spoon-feed fertilizer to compensate for root damage.

 - Avoid excessive levels of nitrogen.
 Provide adequate levels of phosphorous and potassium.

 - Avoid nitrate forms of nitrogen.
 Use acidifying fertilizers such as ammonium sulfate or urea based nitrogen sources being careful to avoid foliar burn.